Telemedicine - Provider Information

 Where can I get more information about telemedicine?

-The Telemedicine Billing Manual provides information on covered services, billing, reimbursement, and confidentiality requirements.
+The Telemedicine Billing Manual, located on the Billing Manuals web page under the CMS 1500 dropdown, provides information on covered services, billing, reimbursement, and confidentiality requirements.